j-mendez/with-cookie/README.md

 | noCookie   | [""]    | array  | Optional: A list of property keys as strings to not store   |
 | ssCookie   | ""      | string | Optional: A cookie if rendered on the server without nextjs |

 Example adjusting configuration.
-Simply pass in the object as the second param
+Simply pass in the object as the second param.

 ```typescript
 import { withCookie } from "with-cookie";